okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-direct-auth-grants/main/index.md

 ## Set up the authentication policy

-In direct authentication flows, the client tells the server which authenticator it wants to authenticate with through the grant type.
+In direct authentication flows, the client specifies a grant type that indicates the type of authenticator being used.
 However, the server can't grant a token until the client’s authentication policy is satisfied.

 > **Note:** This example creates a new app authentication policy with a <StackSnippet snippet="noterule" inline /> for testing purposes.